 Idea A weight = criteria rank X idea score

-The total weighted score should be written in the last column as seen in the figure below.
+The total weighted score should be written in the last column, as seen in the figure below.
 Then, the ideas are prioritized from the highest score to the lowest score.
-In this example, Idea A presents a good opportunity for the company to achieve innovation in the market.
-Based on the final result, Idea B is more likely to achieve success in the market, while Idea C is the least idea to achieve market success.
+In this example, Idea A presents an excellent opportunity for the company to achieve innovation in the market.
+Based on the final result, Idea B is more likely to succeed in the market, while Idea C is the least idea to achieve market success.

 In some situations, the final results may vary from the expected choices.
 In this case, the rating for each criterion should be reviewed and revised as necessary.

-The Decision Matrix presents an easy and measurable method to take decisions based on the rating and scoring of different criteria and compare the different choices based on these criteria.
+The Decision Matrix Analysis presents an accessible and measurable method to take decisions based on the rating and scoring of different criteria and compare the choices based on these criteria.
 The above template allows you to automatically calculate the weighted rank of each idea and decide which idea to select.
 This template is based on an Excel spreadsheet document.
-The tool depends more on practicing it.
-It may take some time at the beginning to adopt it as part of your daily habits, then it should become easy to use in different situations.
+The tool depends more on practising it.
+It may take some time to adopt it as part of your daily habits, and then it should become easy to use in different situations..